micromata/Baumeister/README.md

 "useHandlebars": false
 ```

+**Please note:**
-Please note that we have additional guides for setting up Baumeister to be used with React and other single page applications libraries/frameworks in the Baumeister [Wiki](https://github.com/micromata/Baumeister/wiki).
+that we have additional guides for setting up Baumeister to be used with React and other single page applications libraries/frameworks in the Baumeister [Wiki](https://github.com/micromata/Baumeister/wiki).
+The [Baumeister Yeoman Generator](https://github.com/micromata/generator-baumeister) will handle the adaptions for you if you choose to create a single page application.

 ### Using handlebars